dojo/docs/dojo/xhrPost.rst

 Example 3: dojo.xhrPost call to send some JSON data
 ---------------------------------------------------

 To send JSON, encode the JSON in the ``postData`` attribute.
-This may seem counter-intuitive considering the ``content`` attribute takes a JSON object, but the problem is that the object is parsed into POST key-value pairs.
+This may seem counter-intuitive considering the ``content`` attribute takes a JSON object; the problem is that the object is parsed into POST key-value pairs.
 Thus postData should be used to send raw JSON, for instance to a REST service.

 .. code-example::